wearefuturegov/ofsted-feed/README.md

 ### Secrets

-The deployment expects the following [Github secrets](https://github.com/wearefuturegov/ofsted-feed/settings/secrets):
+The deployment expects the following [Github secrets](https://github.com/wearefuturegov/ofsted-feed/settings/secrets).

+Some example commands are provided in [secrets/cert/pfx-to-pem.txt](secrets/cert/pfx-to-pem.txt) to help with converting PFX-format Ofsted certificates to the PEM format that the Zeep soap library uses.

 #### GOOGLE_APPLICATION_CREDENTIALS